-Development of a Tourism Management Model for Island Cities.
-(A Case Study of Kish Island)
+Development of a Tourism Management Model for Island Cities: A case study of Kish Island

-Document Type : Article extracted From phd dissertation
+Document Type : Research Article

 Authors